Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Causal representation learning with instantaneous effects

 \subsection{Stabilizing the optimization process}

-The main challenge in \OurApproach{} is that simultaneously identifying the causal variables and their graph leads to a chicken-and-egg situation: without knowing the variables, we cannot identify the graph; but without knowing the graph, we cannot disentangle the causal variables.
-This can cause the optimization to be naturally unstable and to converge to local minima with incorrect graphs.
-To stabilize the optimization process, we propose the following two approaches.
+Simultaneously identifying the causal variables and their graph leads to a chicken-and-egg situation: without knowing the variables, we cannot identify the graph; but without knowing the graph, we cannot identify the causal variables.
+This can cause the optimization to be unstable and to converge to local minima with incorrect graphs.
+To stabilize it, we propose the two following approaches.

-\paragraph{Graph learning scheduler} During the first training iterations, the assignment of latent to causal variables is almost uniform, such that the gradients for the graph parameters are very noisy and uninformative.
+\paragraph{Graph learning scheduler} During the first training iterations, the assignment of latent to causal variables is almost random, since the gradients for the graph parameters are very noisy and uninformative.
 Thus, we use a learning rate schedule for the graph learning parameters such that the graph parameters are frozen for the first couple of epochs.
 During those training iterations, the model learns to fit the latent variables to the intervention variables under an arbitrary graph, leading to an initial, rough assignment of latent to causal variables.
-Then, we warm up the learning rate to slowly start the graph learning process while continuing to disentangle the causal variables in latent space.
+Then, we warm up the learning rate to slowly start the graph learning process while continuing to separate the causal variables in latent space.